pandey-ankit/coherence-new/lab3/lab3.md

       curl http://localhost:8080/api/customers/1
       ```

-   You should see output similar to the following indicating that the customer has been retrieved and the name is in fact upeercase.
+   You should see output similar to the following indicating that the customer has been retrieved and the name is in fact uppercase.

       ```json
       {"id":1,"name":"TIM","balance":1000.0}